Note: A good tanning oil like hawaiian tropic wont cost you much. It also save you a lot of trouble making your own tanning oil. Check it out below

 We all know it’s not healthy to be out in the sun when it’s too hot, but if you want a quick tan you should sunbath when the sun is at its strongest which is between 10 am and 4 pm.

 - Get naked

 If you aim to get a tan all over then you have no other option than to put your birthday suit on and let the sun do the rest while you sit in the sun.
-You can do this in your backyard or a nude beach.
+You can do this in your backyard or while you tan naked.

 - Use a reflective towel or sheet to focus the sun

 This is an old-fashioned way of tanning but it helps to focus and magnify the sun on your skin by either lying on the reflective towel or using a reflective sun screen.